Mark1626/road-to-plus-plus/README.md

 # Road to C++ and High Performance Computing

-This repo contains things I'm going to try out to learn C++.
+This repo contains things I'm going to try out to learn C++ and High Performance Computing

 A lot of these are content I gathered from various places of the internet.
 Raise an issue if I missed attributing any external content